Discovery Channel: Pro Cycling Team

 Shortly before the 2004 Tour de France, Discovery Channel announced it would become the primary sponsor of a professional bicycling team starting in 2005, featuring the then-seven-time Tour de France winner Lance Armstrong, whose wins were voided after he was proven to have cheated via doping.
 After the 2007 victory with the Spaniard Alberto Contador, Discovery Channel discontinued the cycling sponsorship.

-Discovery Channel Radio

-Discovery Channel Radio was a radio network whose programming consisted of audio versions of popular programs from the Discovery Communications family of television channels.
-Discovery Channel Radio was previously carried by XM Satellite Radio, until its removal from the provider in early September 2005.
-Sirius Satellite Radio dropped Discovery Radio from its lineup on February 21, 2007; it was also carried on both of Canada's major satellite radio services.

 Store

-Discovery Channel lent its brand to retail stores in malls and other locations across America, and to an online store.
-The store's specialty products were educational gifts, videos, books, CD-ROMs and educational kits, most of which were manufactured with the Discovery Channel brand name.

 The Discovery Channel stores first opened in 1995.
 By 1997, the chain had 17 US and 1 UK stores.
 At that time, the chain was building a flagship store in Washington, DC, with three levels themed to various environments—sea and underground, land and outer space, aviation and science—to be opened in February 1998, with another flagship store in San Francisco to be opened in November 1998.

 On May 17, 2007, Discovery Communications announced it would close its standalone and mall-based stores.
 Hudson Group will continue to operate the Discovery Channel Airport Stores, and the website remains in operation.